-A Spark of Concern: The Surge of Lithium-Ion Battery Fires in Queensland
+A Spark of Concern: The Surge of Lithium-Ion Battery Fires In Queensland

 In recent years, Australia has witnessed a surge in the adoption of lithium-ion battery technology, and Queensland is no exception.
 Small, lightweight and versatile, these batteries power everything from smartphones to e-scooters, e-bikes and even household renewable energy storage systems.
 Whilst these convenient batteries have transformed the way we live, work and play, their introduction has been accompanied by a concerning rise in lithium-ion battery fires in QLD homes.